mich-sue9/CitiHackathon2020/README.md

 * Obtain visualization of a their portfolio.

 ## Details:
-*React for front end
+* React for front end
-*Java SpringBoot to code out backend microserservices *MongoDb for database
+* Java SpringBoot to code out backend microserservices
+* MongoDb for database
-*external APIs to collect data on live stock prices *unit and integration testing
+* External APIs to collect data on live stock prices
+* Unit and integration testing